 Blast weapons and scatter

-With the 5th Edition's new mechanics for blast weapons Dev Squads with multiple plasma cannons or missile launchers look very impressive.
-Let's have a quick look why.
+With the game mechanics for blast weapons, Devastator Squads with multiple plasma cannons or missile launchers (frag missiles) look very impressive.
+Let's have a look why.

 On the face of it it would seem then that blast weapons are a poor choice for higher Ballistic Skill (BS) models as they gain no real benefit.
 You'd be right.
 Up to a point, because what separates the Orks from the Marines here is the effects of scatter and this is where things get very interesting.

 I thought it might be useful to show in table form the various scatter distances in inches for various Ballistic Skills.
-Using the formula of 2D6 minus the BS of the firer we get the following results:
+Using the game scatter mechanic of 2D6 minus the BS of the firer we get the following results.